Lynne Walz

-Lynne Walz is a Nebraska Senator for the Unicameral.
-She currently represents District 15 which includes Fremont, NE and surrounding areas.
-She is a member of the Democratic Party but the Nebraska Unicameral is a nonpartisan elected body.
+Lynne Walz (born June 18, 1963) is a former Nebraska state senator who served in the Nebraska Legislature from 2017 to 2025.
+She represented District 15 which includes Fremont, Nebraska, and surrounding areas.
+She is a member of the Democratic Party.

 Early life and education

 Walz was born in Fremont, Nebraska and graduated from Arlington High School in 1981.
 She then went on to Midland Lutheran College to earn a B.A. in elementary education in 1994.
 She married her husband in 1986 and now has 3 children and 4 grandchildren.
+She is a distant cousin of Minnesota governor Tim Walz.

 Walz is a former teacher and worked for Fremont Public Schools and Archbishop Bergan.
 She is a current realtor at Don Peterson and Associates.
 Before entering the state legislature, Walz was on the Fremont Bergan School Board and served as the president of Fremont Board of Realtors.

 Political career

 Election results

 Walz was first elected to the state legislature in 2016, defeating incumbent David Schnoor with 51% of the vote.
 She was chosen as the running mate (Lieutenant Governor) of fellow State Senator Bob Krist in his 2018 campaign for Governor.
 The Krist-Walz ticket lost the election receiving 41% of votes.
 Walz won reelection on November 3, 2020, against David Rogers with 59.6% of the votes.
 Walz will be term limited in 2025.